Secrets of the Good Life

 Can growth be equated to progress?
 Data show that it is not GDP growth by itself that improves people’s lives but how money is distributed, notably through investing in public infrastructures.

-This post belongs to a reading series of Less is More by Jason Hickel.
-For quick access to all chapters, please click here.
+This post is part of a reading series on Less is More by Jason Hickel.
+To quickly access all chapters, open the book title tab on the Authors & Books page.

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.